The Initiation Box – Reserve (Ships March 2026)

 - Special Fil à Gant threads

-- Two table clips so you can secure the hoop and work with both hands while embroidering
+- 1 table clips so you can secure the hoop and work with both hands while embroidering

 - WhatsApp support from the teacher for questions and gentle guidance as you stitch